neko3703/Bot-Template/README.md

 ## Usage

-- Add commands in the `commands/` folder.
+- Add commands (prefix and slash commands) in the `commands/` folder.
-- Add event handlers in the `events/` folder.
+- Event handlers are present in the `events/` folder.
 - Modify `index.js` to customize bot behavior.

-## Contributing

-Feel free to fork this repository and submit pull requests to improve the template.
+- The bot supports multiple prefixes.
+To update the prefixes, go to `messageCreate.js` file in the `events/` folder.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://mit-license.org/) file for details.

 ## Contact